 When product managers think of roadmaps, we understandably think first — and often only — about the product roadmap.

-With the right roadmap tool we can develop visual, easy-to-share strategic documents.
-Using the product roadmap format we can apply the same principles to help us track and communicate many important undertakings.
+With the right roadmap tool, we can develop visual, easy-to-share strategic documents.
+Using the product roadmap format, we can apply the same principles to help us track and communicate many essential undertakings.
 Here are a few example templates of non-product roadmaps that you and others across your organization might find valuable.

 3 Roadmap Template Examples for Project Management, Engineering, Marketing, or Other Groups

 We typically think of a release plan as a method used by a project manager to track the execution details of a product roadmap.
 Unfortunately, many release plans become a long static list of tasks in a document or spreadsheet — but there is a better way!

 With the right roadmap software, you can develop, manage, and share a much more user-friendly release plan — one that lets you roll up tasks into groups, organize and view projects according to their priority, and quickly and easily update your release plan as often as you need.

 Take a look at the release plan example above developed using roadmap software.
 This plan has an easy-to-view format that lets the user quickly identify group-level initiatives, determine their priority level, and observe where they’re slated for completion on the calendar.
 From this high-level view, the user can drill into any of these initiatives for a more granular view of the individual tasks associated with each.

 A portfolio roadmap allows you to take a higher-level view of your products’ strategic plans and objectives.
 If you manage multiple products, there are many benefits of creating a portfolio roadmap.

 A product roadmap helps you develop and communicate how your product relates to your company’s larger objectives.
 As such, a valid product roadmap needs to be grounded in reality — treating your product’s development not in a vacuum but relative to the company’s other projects competing for your limited resources.